coin-voyage/docs/dashboard/index.md

 <figure><img src="../.gitbook/assets/cv2.png" alt=""><figcaption></figcaption></figure>

 Through [analytics](https://dashboard.coinvoyage.io/) you can get an overview of your payment performance through key metrics and reports to help you track and analyze your payment performance.
-It includes total volume, payment method usage, conversation rate, customer preferences and trends, etc.
+It includes total volume, payment method usage, conversion rate, customer preferences and trends, etc.

 ### Transaction